 My father, Dr. Mohammad Sarwar, struggled with cancer for two years before passing away in May 2009.

-Six months later, in an attempt to process my loss, I created a Living Room Art, Honoring Dissent/Descent, production at my Houston home that drew more than 400 visitors, including activist Sissy Farenthold and then-Houston’s Pakistani Consul General, Aqil Nadeem.
+Six months later, in an attempt to process my loss, I created a Living Room Art, Honoring Dissent/Descent, production at my Houston home that drew more than 400 visitors, including activist Sissy Farenthold, arts leader Alice Valdez, Houston’s Pakistani Consul General and many more.

 Ten artists in Houston and Karachi participated in the project, including the daughter of a Chicano activist, Daniel Bustamante.
 In an altar that we created at our fireplace, community members placed objects in memory of their loved ones.

-This production inspired me to begin a new wave of Living Room Art productions in different parts of Houston.
+This production inspired me to begin a new wave of Living Room Art productions to transform residential homes in neighborhoods around Houston.

 All of her projects come from the personal and, although What is Home? has grown to include not just her own stories, but also those of others—the sense of urgency with which she works to preserve memories, voices, and stories comes from an entirely intimate and personal place.